Final thoughts about the Harvard Extension School

 - The New York Times' front page Extension School article

-Will an Extension School degree look good on my résumé?
-Will it help me get a good job?
-While an Extension School degree does not hold the same cachet as a Harvard College AB or an MBA from the Harvard Business School, I think the Extension School's ALM/Liberal Arts and ALB degrees will look good on résumés -- both are quality academic programs and represent serious study and research at one of the top educational institutions on the planet.
+I personally think the Extension School's ALM/Liberal Arts and ALB degrees will look good on résumés -- both are quality academic programs and represent serious study and research at one of the top educational institutions on the planet.
 However, I can't tell you whether it will lead to a good job.
 That depends on a host of factors, including work experience, work-related skills, job interviews, and the attitudes/requirements of employers.
 I've hired people before, and the number one requirement is relevant work experience, not where they attended college or graduate school.

 The biggest problem is the University's resistance to accepting the Harvard Extension School and Extension School students as equals.
 Yes, students get ID cards and Harvard email addresses.
 They can use libraries and other facilities on campus.
 But they are treated as inferiors in several other important areas.